andrmoel/astronomy-bundle-js/README.md

 ### <a name="planets-position"></a> Position of Planets

-**Example 1**: Calculate the heliocentric position for Venus on 04 November 2020 at 00:00 UTC
+**Example 1**: Calculate the heliocentric position of Venus for 04 November 2020 at 00:00 UTC

 ```javascript
 import {createTimeOfInterest} from 'astronomy-bundle/time';